GoogleCloudPlatform/rad-lab/README.md

 NOTE: If you are using Windows OS make sure to deploy from `Command Prompt and Run as Adminstrator`.

-2. Decompress the download: `unzip radlab-main.zip`
+2. Decompress the download: `unzip rad-lab-main.zip`

 3. Make sure [CURL](https://curl.se/) & [BASH](https://en.wikipedia.org/wiki/Bash_(Unix_shell)) is installed on the operating system from where you are running the deployment.